On this page

 HESA 2017-18

 Figures based on 2017-18 Financial Report.
 Percentages shown are of total expenditure.
 See below for more detail.
-‘Academic’ spend aggregates spend on Academic Departments and Academic Services.
+‘Academic’ spend aggregates spend on Academic Departments, Academic Services and Research Grants & Contracts.
 ‘Campus, facilities, Halls and catering’ aggregates Premises, Facilities, Residences & Catering (HESA 2018 Return).
 Percentages rounded to nearest whole number.